-- Whether there is a large difference in power (for example age, size, ability, development) between the young people concerned; or - whether the perpetrator has repeatedly tried to harm one or more other children; or - Whether there are concerns about the intention of the alleged perpetrator.
+- Whether there is a large difference in power (for example age, size, ability, development) between the young people concerned; or - whether the perpetrator has repeatedly tried to harm one or more other children; or - whether there are concerns about the intention of the alleged perpetrator.

-Peer on peer abuse can manifest itself in many ways and different gender issues can be prevalent.
-Severe harm may be caused to children by abusive and bullying behaviour of other children, which may be physical, sexual or emotional and can include gender based violence/ sexual assaults, sexting, teenage relationship abuse, peer on peer exploitation, serious youth violence, sexual bullying or harmful sexual behaviour.
+Child on child (or peer on peer) abuse can manifest itself in many ways and different gender issues can be prevalent.
+Severe harm may be caused to children by abusive and bullying behaviour of other children, which may be physical, sexual or emotional and can include gender based violence/ sexual assaults, sexting, teenage relationship abuse, child on child exploitation, serious youth violence, sexual bullying or harmful sexual behaviour.